Historic Villages of Shirakawa-gō and Gokayama: House construction

-・It takes 200 to 300 workers daily, and it is spectacular to see more than 100 people climbing on the roof.

 In recent years, depopulation, the decline of primary industries, and the aging of the population have made it difficult to maintain ties.
 On the other hand, the National Trust and volunteers from the general public have begun to gather from various parts of the country and work together to re-thatch the roofs.
 In Shirakawa-go, the organization that performs the tethering is called "koryaku," and the scope of the tethering is not limited to re-thatching roofs, but extends to all aspects of daily life, including thatching, rice planting, rice harvesting, weeding, chopping firewood, weddings, funerals, and ceremonial occasions.

 World Heritage Site

 The world heritage site consists of three historic mountain villages, Ogimachi, Ainokura, and Suganuma, surrounded by the steep forested mountains of the Chubu Region within central Japan.
 Ogimachi is located in Shirakawa-go, while Ainokura and Suganuma are in Gokayama.
 In total, the area inscribed as a world heritage site for these three villages is 68 ha.
 However, each village area is protected within a buffer zone (Buffer Zone I) in which strict regulation preserves the historic environment.
 This is contained by a much larger secondary zone (Buffer Zone II), totaling 545.38 km2 in which development actions over a certain scale are controlled to preserve the natural environment and the cultural landscape.

 The Committee decided to inscribe the site under criteria (iv) and (v) as the villages are outstanding examples of a traditional human settlement that is perfectly adapted to its environment.
 The Committee noted the successful adaptation to economic changes and that survival can only be assured through constant vigilance on both sides, the Government authorities and the inhabitants.

 — World Heritage Committee, Convention Concerning the Protection of the World Cultural and Natural Heritage.